 Just a Drive Away

-If you’ve got a car, try these places out.
+If you’ve got a car, we’ve got one more destination for you.
 If you don’t have a car, it might be time to befriend that roommate with the slick ‘09 Honda Accord.